DxxxxY/eros/README.md

 # eros
+Final team project (teammate: [@SuperBluw](https://github.com/SuperBluw)) of the first semester of programming. `420-120-DW WEB DEVELOPMENT I`.
 Cleverly designed page for showcasing shoes.
+If not for the project's numerous requirements, we would've gone more minimal and simplistic.
+Utilizes three.js for models.